istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api/index.md

 test: yes
 ---

-This task describes how to configure Istio to expose a service outside the service mesh cluster, using the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io/).
+This task describes how to configure Istio to expose a service outside the service mesh cluster using the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io/).
 These APIs are an actively developed evolution of the Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) APIs.